-Service Costs.
-Service costs increased 61% from \$20.1 million in the three months ended March 31, 2013 to \$32.4 million in the same period in 2014.
-The increase was primarily attributable to an increase in distribution partner payments, personnel costs, stock compensation and internet domain renewal fees totaling \$12.5 million, offset partially by a decrease in communication and network costs of \$303,000.
-Service costs represented 58% of revenue in the three months ended March 31, 2013 as compared to 64% in 2014.
+Service costs increased 42%, from \$68.0 million in the nine months ended September 30, 2013 to \$96.7 million in the same period in 2014.
+The increase was primarily attributable to an increase in distribution partner payments, personnel costs, internet domain renewal fees, payment processing fees and stock based compensation totaling \$29.4 million, offset partially by decreases in communication and network costs and fees paid to outside service providers.
+Service costs represented 60% of revenue in the nine months ended September 30, 2013 as compared to 65% in 2014.
 The 2014 increase as a percentage of revenue in service costs was primarily a result of an increase in distribution partner payments.

 We expect that user acquisition costs and revenue shares to distribution partners are likely to increase prospectively given the competitive landscape for distribution partners.
 To the extent that payments to pay-for-call, pay-per-click or cost-per-action distribution partners make up a larger percentage of future operations, or the addition or renewal of existing distribution partner agreements are on terms less favorable to us, we expect that service costs will increase as a percentage of revenue.
 To the extent of revenue declines in these areas, we expect revenue shares to distribution partners to decrease in absolute dollars.
-Our proprietary web site traffic sources and domain name sales have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
-Our proprietary web site traffic sources have no corresponding distribution partner payments.
-To the extent our proprietary traffic sources and domain name sales make up a larger percentage of our future operations, we expect that service costs will decrease as a percentage of revenue.
-We expect with an increase in the proportion of partner and other revenue sources and additional investment in our network, service costs will increase as a percentage of revenue in the near term.
-We also expect that in the longer term service costs will increase in absolute dollars as a result of costs associated with the expansion of our operations and network infrastructure as we scale and adapt to increases in the volume of transactions and traffic and invest in our platforms.
+Our other sources of revenues such as our proprietary web site traffic sources, local leads platform, and domain name sales have no corresponding distribution partner payments and accordingly have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
+In addition, advertisers from whom we generate a portion of our call advertising revenues through our local leads platform generally have lower service costs as a percentage of revenue relative to our overall service cost percentage.
+To the extent our proprietary traffic sources, local leads platform, and domain name sales make up a larger percentage of our future operations, we expect that service costs will decrease as a percentage of revenue.
+We expect with a decrease in the proportion of partner and other revenue sources as a result of changes in the spend levels from Allstate, service costs will decrease as a percentage of revenue increase as a result of costs as associated with the expansion of our operations and network infrastructure as we scale and adapt to increases in the volume of transactions and traffic and invest in our platforms.